The DW Stadium is the home of Wigan Warriors Rugby League and Wigan Athletic Football Club.

 Robin Park Arena is Wigan Warriors’ new multi-million pound facility in association with Wigan Council.

-The new site brings the High Performance Centre, Club stuff and the Community Foundation together, as well as continuing to facility the local community.
+The new site brings the High Performance Centre, club stuff, Community Foundation and Education Academy together, as well as continuing to facility the local community.

-The Warriors first team train weekly at the centre, as well as it being the home turf for the Reserves, Under-18s, Under-16s and Women’s fixtures.
+The Warriors first team train weekly at the centre, as well as it being the home turf for the Academy, Scholarship and Women’s fixtures.

 The address for the Robin Park Arena, Loire Drive, Wigan, WN5 0UH.